hofmannedv/debian-package/packaging.md

 `tar.xz`:: https://www.archlinux.org/[Arch Linux]

 This document explains how to build a package for Debian GNU/Linux.
+For a detailed information about the Debian package format and the tools to maintain a `deb` based Linux system you have a look into the Debian Package Management Book <<dpmb>>.

 == Requirements ==